-- 1. Karyn would like to return to oncology when qualified but is nervous about, and lacks confidence with, caring for patients receiving palliative and end of life care.
-This results in her avoiding these children and families when she can. - 2.
+EXA AMPLE ACTION PLAN to achieve required competency level: 1. mpetency 8.7 action plan Karyn would like to return to oncology when qualified but is nervous about, and lacks confidence with, caring for patients receiving palliative and end of life care.
+This results in her avoiding these children and families when she can.
 Reflection has helped practice assessor to be aware of this.
 Plan to co-roster shifts with nurses experienced in palliative / EoL care to observe.
-Sign-posted to Palliative and EoL care learning resources. - 3.
-Booked follow-up on this in 3 weeks

-Action plan to achieve required competency level:
+Sign-posted to Palliative and EoL care learning resources.
+Booked follow-up on this in 3 weeks Acti ion plan to achieve required competency level: